 - And include a character who has to make a CHOICE.

 The plot and characters for the story came to me while walking my dog, similar to my December 2020 Furious Fiction entry, The Gift.
 I decided on a middle-aged couple on a bike tour that goes awry.
 And I wrote it as a two-hander, with Frank and Anna's voices and thoughts revealing a shorthand tale of the ride and their life together.

 The sunrise start was an easy decision.
 The choice at the end was more difficult, and I leave it to the reader to imagine what Anna decided to do with Frank’s life support.

 As for the words in the Furious fiction brief, I like playing with positioning them in my short stories.
-And this time I held off using the words until the final paragraph - did you spot them?
+And this time, I held off using the words until the final paragraph.

 I hope you enjoyed your short ride with The Choice.
 Please leave a review below or click on my writer bio (below) to contact me via Facebook, Twitter or email.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.

 Robert's book reviews and other writing have appeared in print and online media.
 In 2020, he published his début collection of short stories, Both Sides of the Story, and in 2021 Twelve Furious Months, twelve short stories written for the Furious Fiction writing competition.

 Outside of writing, Robert's favourite pastimes include reading, watching Aussie Rules football with his son and walking his dog.